-The membership subscription paid to professional bodies for one’s profession, like medical or legal professional fees, can be claimed as a deduction.
+Membership subscription fees paid to professional bodies for one’s profession – such as medical or legal professional fees – can be claimed as tax deductions.

-Finally, tax rebates are calculated at the end section of your BE form, after you’ve determined the amount of tax charged on your chargeable income.
+Last but not least, tax rebates are calculated at the end of your BE form, after you’ve determined the amount of tax charged on your chargeable income.
 It directly affects your amount of tax charged.